 - overnight accommodation costs, where appropriate

-- a contribution towards childcare costs whilst training (subject to limits and conditions).
+- a contribution towards childcare costs whilst training (subject to limits and conditions)

-ReAct II for employers
+ReAct for employers

 Get two packages for taking on someone who has been made redundant:

-- employer recruitment support funds employers who recruit individuals made redundant in the past six months.
+- Employer Recruitment Support funds employers who recruit individuals made redundant in the past six months.
 The award offers up to £3,000 paid in four instalments as a contribution towards wage costs

-- employer training support is a separate discretionary fund of up to £1,000 that an employer can put towards the cost of the new recruit’s job-related training.
+- Employer Training Support is a separate discretionary fund of up to £1,000 that an employer can put towards the cost of the new recruit’s job-related training.

 Employers can choose whether to apply for Recruitment Support alone or Recruitment and Training Support.
 Employer Training Support can only be used in conjunction with Employer Recruitment Support.